Pale Green Triangle Butterfly

 as well as

 However we found that the caterpillar failed to flourish on the Custard Apple.

 The pupa is often formed on the upper surface of a leaf, usually facing the petiole.
 The pupa has a blunt thoracic horn, and is pale green with rows of darker green dots along each side.
 It has a length of about 2.5 cms.
 The butterflies spend winter as pupae.
 The adults emerge in October, and in Sydney: a second generation emerges in February.

 The adult is black with pale turquoise patches and spots.
 The underside also has some red spots.
-The males have a tuft of white hair across the inner margin of each hindwing.
+The males have a tuft of white hair across the hind margin of each hindwing.